Peter T. Kirstein: Education and early life

 Kirstein was born on 20 June 1933 in Berlin, Germany, the son of Eleanor (Jacobsohn) and Walter Kirschstein.
 His parents were dentists, and his father was awarded the Iron Cross during WWI.
 His family was Jewish and his mother had British citizenship from being born in London, so, fearing for their safety in Nazi governed-Germany the family immigrated to the UK in 1937.

 He was educated at Highgate School in North London, received a Bachelor of Arts degree from University of Cambridge in 1954, an MSc and PhD in electrical engineering from Stanford University (in 1955 and 1957, respectively) and a Doctor of Science (DSc) in engineering from the University of London in 1970.

 Career and research

 He was a member of the staff at CERN from 1959 to 1963.
 He did research for General Electric at Zurich from 1963 to 1967.
+He knew Vint Cerf since 1967.

-He was a professor at the University of London Institute of Computer Science (ICS) from 1970 to 1973.
+Kirstein was a professor at the University of London Institute of Computer Science (ICS) from 1970 to 1973.
 After that, he joined the faculty at the University College London in 1973, serving as the first head of the computer science department from 1980 to 1994.
 He supervised Jon Crowcroft.
-Kirstein set up Queen Elizabeth's first official email account in 1976.
+Kirstein set up Queen Elizabeth's first official email message in 1976.

 Internet development

-Kirstein's research group at University College London was one of the two original international connections on the ARPANET in 1973, alongside Norwegian Seismic Array (NORSAR).
-UCL thereafter provided a gateway between the ARPANET and British academic networks which was the first international heterogeneous resource sharing network.
+Building on the work of Donald Davies at the National Physical Laboratory in the 1960s, in 1973 Kirstein's research group at University College London became one of only the two international connections on the ARPANET, alongside Norway (NORSAR and NDRE).
+UCL thereafter provided a gateway between the ARPANET and British academic networks which was the first internetwork for resource sharing.